rbogusze/raspberry_fun/README.md

 Displaying how much do I own in stock for kids.
 [Stock LCD display](docs/stock_lcd_display.md)

-Gathering temperature around the house.
+Gathering temperature around the house started a project that compares how flood of inserts is handled by MySQL, Cassandra and Kafka.
 [Temperature gathering](docs/temperature_gathering.md)